lunarmodules/Penlight/docs/penlight.md

         res[i] = fun(ls[i])
     end

 This can be efficiently and succintly expressed as `ls:map(fun)`.
 Not only is there less typing but the intention of the code is clearer.
 If readers of your code spend too much time trying to guess your intention by analyzing your loops, then you have failed to express yourself clearly.
-Simularly, `ls:filter('>',0)` will give you all the values in a list greater than zero.
+Similarly, `ls:filter('>',0)` will give you all the values in a list greater than zero.
 (Of course, if you don't feel like using `List`, or have non-list-like tables, then `pl.tablex` offers the same facilities.
 In fact, the `List` methods are implemented using `tablex' functions.)

 A common observation is that loopless programming is less efficient, particularly in the way it uses memory. `ls1:map2('*',ls2):reduce '+'` will give you the dot product of two lists, but an unnecessary temporary list is created.
 But efficiency is relative to the actual situation, it may turn out to be _fast enough_, or may not appear in any crucial inner loops, etc.